You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

 Ash trees are ones you want to avoid when you’re considering areas for planting hostas under trees.
 One big reason for this is that it puts out a lot of very fine and dense roots.
 These roots make it difficult for the hosta to establish its own root system, and it can take away necessary nutrients and water.

 Also, the ash tree can attract the emerald ash borer.
 This is a destructive pest that can wreak havoc on the tree itself and any surrounding plants.
-Your hostas can already be weak due to completion, and these pests can work to finish it off.
-The soil and trunk injections used to treat this pest may also not be good for your hostas.
+Your hostas can already be weak because of completion, and these pests can kill your hostas.
+The soil and trunk injections used to treat this pest are an unknown quality regarding your hostas.

 So, you’ve picked out a tree or trees for your hostas to grow under.
 Now, how do you plant them so they grow and thrive?
 I’ve found out that you will have to do a little more work when you’re planting hostas under trees to ensure they grow well.
 The basic steps are:

-You don’t want to put your hostas right tight to the tree’s trunk, despite what a lot of people may think.
+You don’t want to put your hostas right tight to the tree’s trunk, despite what many people may think.
 Instead, you want to give the tree at least 12 inches of space.
 You should get a trowel and dig a small hole that is just large enough for your hosta’s root ball or roots.
 You can also use a digging knife.

 Also, don’t ring the tree with your plants.
 Instead, fill in around it.
 It’ll look much more natural if you have hostas growing at various points close to the tree than it will if you try to fill in every piece of space around the tree.
 This can lead to crowding, and your hostas may not do as well.